bigbluebutton/bigbluebutton-html-plugin-sdk/tests/README.md

 3.  **Running sample:**

       The plugin SDK sample tests work with the built plugin [hosted on a BBB Server](/README.md#hosting-the-plugin-on-a-bbb-server).
-You need to build the sample and you can either manually the copy the files into the correct directory inside the local container or just run
+You need to build the sample and you can either manually copy the files into the correct directory inside the local container or just run

       ```bash
       npm run copy-sample-to-container  # when inside sample's folder (with tests implemented)